 \section{Definition of the problems}

-In this section, we present several settings of MFGs which depend on how time is involved (or not) in the problem.
+In this section, we present a short introduction to several settings of MFGs that have been studied in the literature.
+Here we focus on the definition of the settings and we provide some intuition behind these models.
+For theoretical results related to existence of Nash equilibria and their properties, we provide references to the literature.
+Figure~\ref{fig:diagram-settings} summarizes the organization we follow for the presentation.
+The first distinction is whether time is involved or not.
+The second distinction is whether the mean field distribution through which interactions occur is evolving or stationary.
 These settings correspond to different applications and different notions of Nash equilibrium.
-Here, we focus on four settings, that can be summarized as follows.
+We present five settings, that can be summarized as follows.
 We start with games in which the agents take a single decision.
 There is no notion of time intrinsic to the game so we call them \defi{static MFGs}.
-We then turn to games in which there is a dynamical aspect.
-In such games, each agent has a state that evolves along time, and she can act on this evolution.
-At the level of the population, in some situations, we can expect the distribution of states to converge to a stationary regime, in which the population is stable at a macroscopic level, even though each agent's state is possibly changing.
+We then turn to games in which there is a dynamical component.
+In such games, each agent has a state that evolves along time, and they can act on this evolution.
+At the level of the population, in some situations, we can expect the distribution of states to be in a stationary regime, in which the population is stable at a macroscopic level, even though each agent's state is possibly changing.
 We refer to this setting as a \defi{stationary MFG}.